globant-ui/css-training/content/components/what.md

 # What are the components?

 Components are reusable, atomic parts of the app.
 Together, the will form a app view or page.
+One of the main aspects of a component is that it shouldn't change depending of where it's placed.
+It you have a calendar component, and you put one in a login form and another one in a register form, the component should look the same.
+If your component has styling based on its parents, that component is not fully atomic and you won't get the most out of them.

 ## What do they look like in css?